sdr-enthusiasts/docker-acarshub/README.md

 ## Logging

-* All processes are logged to the container's stdout unless `VERBOSE` is enabled in which case aircraft messages are logged to the disk.
+* All processes are logged to the container's stdout.
+If `VERBOSE` is enabled, all received messages are logged to the container log as well.
 General logging can be viewed with `docker logs [-f] container`.

-If `TRIM_LOGS` is enabled, every hour the container will check the logs and ensure the logs are less than 1000 lines, otherwise it will trim the excess old messages.

 ## Future improvements